13 Places to Stargaze in New Jersey 2025

 5. The Batsto Village

-The Batsto Village is a well-preserved historic village that dates back to the 17th century.
-West Jersey Astronomical Society offers the celestial exploration of the night sky here.
+Batsto Village is a well-preserved historic village dating back to the 17th century.
+West Jersey Astronomical Society offers celestial exploration of the night sky here.

 They use the open space near the historic Batsto Village to set up telescopes and other instruments.
-Every Saturday, they offer a free stargazing day.
-The Batsto Village offers the best night sky.
+Every Saturday, they offer a free stargazing day, and the Batsto Village offers the best night sky.

 The Batsto Village